geeOnama940515/wph-hotel-backend-v1/README.md

 - **v1.0.0**: Initial release with basic booking functionality
 - **v1.1.0**: Added comprehensive documentation and improved architecture
 - **v1.2.0**: Enhanced security and performance optimizations
+- **v1.3.0**: Added image upload functionality for rooms

 ---

 **Note**: This is a comprehensive hotel booking system designed for scalability and maintainability.
 The architecture follows industry best practices and is suitable for production deployment.